GoodnessJames/alx-higher_level_programming/0x0A-python-inheritance/README.md

 # Python - Inheritance
-In the course of this project, I acquired knowledge about Python class inheritance.
+During this project, I acquired knowledge about Python class inheritance.
-My understanding deepened as I explored the distinctions between superclasses and subclasses through practical implementation of inheritance.
+My understanding deepened as I explored the distinctions between superclasses and subclasses through the practical implementation of inheritance.
 This involved creating classes with multiple base classes and effectively overriding inherited methods and attributes.

-## Description of Project Task Files
+## Description of the Project Task Files

-* [tests](./tests): Folder of test files that includes both ALX-provided tests and the following additional pair developed independently:
+* [tests](./tests): Folder of test files that include both ALX-provided tests and the following additional pair developed independently:
     * [1-my_list.txt](./1-my_list.txt)
     * [7-base_geometry.txt](./7-base_geometry.txt)

 * **0. Lookup**
-  * [0-lookup.py](./0-lookup.py): Python function that returns a list of available attributes and methods of an objects.
+  * [0-lookup.py](./0-lookup.py): Python function that returns a list of available attributes and methods of an object.

 * **1. My list**
   * [1-my_list.py](./1-my_list.py): Python class `MyList` that inherits from `list`.
 Includes: